sahilbabu/hdwallpaper/wp-content/plugins/wp-pagination/readme.txt

 Please make sure there should be a class called "gallery" wrapping the Gallery section.

+In Settings >> Media
+    We have a option for choosing images per page in Gallery.
+It's default five.

 = Comments pagination is not working? =

 Just add the ID "comment-list"